volodymyrhudyma/blog/content/blog/7-ways-to-optimize-the-performance-of-react-app.md

 When building the application, you create a lot of separate files (modules) responsible for different things, like fetching the data from the API, transforming it, etc.

 Then the module bundler tool, like **Webpack** packages all the modules into one file (or more) and serves it to the browser.
-That file is called bundle.
+That file is called **bundle**.

 If your application is big in size, loading a big bundle is not that great, especially for users with a slow internet connection.

-Always keep eye on your bundle to make sure you do not accidentally make it large.

 To avoid having one large bundle, you can start splitting it into small ones that can be loaded on-demand.

-This process is called Code Splitting and handled by module bundlers, like Webpack.
+This process is called Code Splitting and handled by module bundlers, as well.

-In React, you can achieve this by Lazy Loading the components.
+In React, this can be achieved by Lazy Loading the components.

 **Lazy loading** is a design pattern used to defer initialization of an object until it is needed.
 It can contribute to the performance of your application.